Mennonite Educational Institute: Beginnings

-In May 1944, representatives of fourteen churches in British Columbia were invited to a meeting to discuss starting a Mennonite-focussed high school.
+In May 1944, representatives of fourteen churches in British Columbia were invited to a meeting to discuss starting a Mennonite-focused high school.
 Support for this concept grew very slowly.
 Only seven churches were represented at the first meeting, and one of these was strongly opposed to the idea.
 However, at a second meeting on June 5, 1944, representatives from nine churches voiced their support; this group of supporters became the MEI Society churches.
 At this meeting, Mr. C. Toews, Mr. G. Sukkau and Mr. A. Bauman were elected to go to Victoria to present the plan to the provincial government.

 The committee met with Dr. Samuel John Willis, British Columbia's long-serving Deputy Minister of Education, who pointed out the advantages of integration into the public Canadian school system for students of Mennonite origin.
 Eventually, however, he stated that the government had no objection to the establishment of an independent school, if three conditions were met: there would be no financial support from the government, qualified teachers must be hired, and the English language must be used.
 In addition, Grade 12 students would be required to write departmental examinations.

 However, further obstacles surfaced.
 Due to wartime restrictions, no building permits could be obtained to erect a new building.
 On July 3, 1944, representatives from ten churches met to discuss this.
 It was decided to enlarge South Abbotsford Bible School, allowing Grades 9 and 10 to be offered in the fall.
 Mr. Isaak J. Dyck of Winkler, Manitoba was hired to teach at a salary of $1,500 per year.
 Mr. F.C.
 Thiessen taught as well, and served as principal for the first year.

 A 26'x46' addition was hurriedly built onto the Bible School at a cost of $1,500.
 Churches which had pledged support were levied a $1 per member fee, thereby raising $2,300 to cover the costs of building and outfitting the school with desks, blackboards, and basic library and lab equipment.
 Student tuitions were set at $80.

 Interest in MEI that first year exceeded expectations, with sixty students wishing to enroll.
 Since some Grade 11 students also wished to attend, a third teacher, Mr. H. Nikkel, was hired.
 However, the war intruded again, and several of the young men who had begun attending received their conscription notices and were forced to leave.

 In order to help the fledgling school get on its feet, all three teachers accepted salaries at 50-70% of those paid in the local school district.
 The 44 remaining students generated only $3,520 of the $4,200 required for their salaries that year.
 Despite such a meager beginning, the project continued to move forward.

 It was assumed right from the beginning that the Bible school annex was a temporary solution, and discussions about whether the school should be located in Abbotsford or Yarrow continued.
 Eventually, 2 acre were purchased at the corner of Clearbrook and Old Yale Roads, and blueprints were drawn for a six-room school.